tdownie0/music-theor-ease/topics/Website/ch1.md

 "levels/down_1", "levels/down_3", and "levels/down_4".
 The "main" branch and "levels/down_1" are not all that
 different, the only difference is that the Typescript type has been removed, being `React.FC`.
 This stands for React.FunctionComponent, and is a type defined for React.
-If you were to actually open this file in your text editor, you would see a definition will pop up when you hover over the `.FC` portion.
+If you were to actually open this file in your code editor, you would see a definition will pop up when you hover over the `.FC` portion.
 This will also show you quite a bit more information, but do not be worried about understanding all of that at the moment.
 Since this is a Typescript file, numerous portions of the page will actually provide definitions and descriptions when you hover over them.
 Even without you defining types, Typescript will still try to